Aditya-1020/Laplacian-edge/README.md

 ## Steps:
 1. Setup & Image Handling
-- Load a grayscale image (PGM is easiest, or use stb_image for PNG/JPG).
+- Load a grayscale image (PGM recommended, or use stb_image for PNG/JPG).
-- Store pixel data in a 2D array.
+- Store pixel data in a 2D array for processing.

+2. Apply Gaussian Smoothing
+- Use a 3x3 or 5x5 Gaussian kernel (e.g., with standard deviation  or σ = 1.0 or 1.4).
+- Convolve the image with the Gaussian kernel to reduce noise before edge detection.

-2. Define the Laplacian Kernel
+3. Define and Apply the Laplacian Kernel
+- Choose between:
+    - 4-neighbor Laplacian:
+        0  1  0
+        1 -4  1
+        0  1  0
+    - 8-neighbor Laplacian:
+        1  1  1
+        1 -8  1
+        1  1  1
-- Choose between the 4-neighbor (-4 center) kernel or the 8-neighbor (-8 center) kernel.
+- Convolve the smoothed image with the chosen Laplacian kernel.
-- Store the kernel in a 3x3 array.

-3. Implement Convolution
+4. Implement Convolution
-- Iterate over each pixel (excluding boundaries).
+- Iterate over each pixel (excluding the boundary pixels).
-- Apply the kernel multiplication and summation.
+- Multiply the surrounding pixels by the kernel values and sum them.
 - Store the result in a new image buffer.

-4. Normalize and Threshold
+5. Normalize and Threshold
-- Find the min/max values in the output image.
+- Find the minimum and maximum pixel values in the output image.
-- Normalize pixel values to 0–255.
+- Normalize the pixel values to a 0–255 range.
-- Apply a threshold to enhance edges.
+- Apply an optional threshold to enhance edges further.

-5. Save the Processed Image
+6. Save the Processed Image
-Write the new image to a PGM file for viewing.
+- Write the processed image to a PGM file (or another format) for visualization.

 ### Stretch Goals:
 - Apply the Laplacian transform in frequency domain using the Fourier Transform (optional but interesting).
 - Implement real-time video processing if you have OpenCV or SDL2.
 - Compare against the Sobel filter, which detects directional edges

----
-## Notes

-VLA (Variable Length Arrays)
-- array whose size is determined at runtime rather than compile time.
-- useful when dimensions are not fixed

-why not use a normal array ?
-- normal array's allocate memory on the stack, is limited in size not enough for large images.
-- Require width and height to be known at compile time.